 Why is Jacque so passionate about dishwashers?
 The answer is simple.
 Out of our six stores, four of the general managers were former dishwashers who began as teenagers.
 Three of my senior corporate managers also started out as dishwashers.
 With guidance and training, they are now my top leaders, all of whom have been with me for 10 years or more.

-My seminar will tell you the stories of these amazing partners.
 I always hire character over skill; skills can be taught, character cannot.
 And some of that character will stay with your pizzerias.
-I’ll share the motivational practices that have allowed us to build a company with 100 percent of our leadership grown inside our stores.
+We have motivational practices that have allowed us to build a company with 100 percent of our leadership grown inside our stores.
 With them, we’ve refined ways to have our crews hold each other accountable through positive peer pressure.
-(Note: That happy young man busing dishes in the accompanying photo is none other than Clayton Krueger, who has become our director of marketing and communications and will be giving his own presentations at the next Pizza Expo.)
+(Note: That happy young man busing dishes in the accompanying photo is none other than Clayton Krueger, who has become our director of marketing and communications.)

 Fun is one of our values at Farrelli’s because we’re convinced that happy people make better crews.
-I’ll introduce you to Kitchen Bingo, one of the ways we amuse ourselves.
 We create cards and offer a prize to the winner.
 The prize might be, for example, the right of the winner to write his or her own schedule that week.
 The catch is this: The squares are filled with extra jobs beyond the staff’s regular duties, such as tossing dough in front of guests for five minutes or cleaning the rock around the wood-fire oven.
 We get extra work done, but they’re happy to do it because we’re making it fun!

 Jacque Farrell helped her parents launch Farrelli’s Wood Fire Pizza in 1995 in Tacoma, Wash., and since then has hired and trained the staff to support the company’s growth to six stores, with more planned in the future.
 She’ll give a seminar on “Catering to Your Number-One Guest: Your Crew” at Pizza Expo 2012, once during special pre-show programming for new attendees and again during regular show days.